maybeanerd/iu-tech-talk/slides.md

 layout: intro
 ---

-# Abusing ActivityPub to federated game servers
+# Abusing ActivityPub to federate game servers

-A deeper look into the Social Web.
+A deeper look into what powers the Social Web.

 <div class="absolute bottom-10">
   <span class="font-700">